 You are here

-The SOM licensee/DEA registrant is responsible for prompt reporting of a controlled substance theft or significant loss.
-UMOR Controlled Substance Monitors will assist the licensee/registrant throughout the reporting and investigation process.
+The DEA registrant is responsible for prompt reporting of a controlled substance theft or significant loss.
+The UMOR Controlled Substance Monitoring Team will assist the registrant throughout the reporting and investigation process.

 Immediately upon discovery: